-- The next dialog can be used either to place another part 3, or to select another part to be inserted using Other component.
+- The next dialog can be used either to place another part 3, or to select another part to be inserted using • Other component.
 OTHER COMPONENT - Continue to place the parts until you reach the final result. - Use the realistic rendering in the Rendering tab.

-Open the View tab and select the Configure view function.

-• In the list, select Conical perspective.
+- tab and select Configure view.
+Open the View - In the list, select Conical perspective.